KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 The "deliverables_folder" variable is where the code will save the results and the weights files at the end of training.
 This folder will be, by default, automatically created in the same folder where you saved the data.
 You can, of course, change the folder location and/or name.

 Setting up the CPU/GPU.
-The "use_cpu" variable is set to true by default, so that if you do not have a GPU, or if you do not have a lot of memory on your GPU, the training will still complete.
-If you set this variable to false, you will be using your GPU.
+The "use_cpu" variable is set to true by default, so if you do not have a lot of memory on your GPU, the training will still complete.
+If you set this variable to false, you will be using your GPU, assuming you have one.
 I do not have access to a variety of computers, so I could not test every scenario.
 I only tested it on my own computer, which has a GPU with limited memory.
-I have gotten out of memory errors occasionally during training, hence the variable.
+I have gotten out of memory errors occasionally during training on my GPU, so I created this variable to avoid them.

 Setting up debugging folders and data.
-Sometimes when debugging, it is nice to have a way to run a short “rehearsal” training.
+The "really_training" variable is set to true by default.
+On the other hand, sometimes when debugging, it is nice to have a way to run a short “rehearsal” training.
 If you want that, in the GAmain.py code, set the variable "really_training" to False.
 Then edit the folders for debugging to point to an abbreviated version of the files.
 To fill up the train, validation, and test image file folders for debugging, I copied about 10% of the files from the “real” training folders.
 The epochs variable is set to 3, again so that the run is short.
 Note that your training metrics will look bad when you run your debugging sub-set of the data because the model will not have time to train on the data, nor enough data to train with.
 Debugging in this way is for testing things like a new result file, not model performance.

 Step 5. train.
 To train the model, start the GAmain.py file.
 You can watch progress in the output window of PyCharm, if that is your IDE.

 Step 6. view results.
-All files generated will be in your deliverables folder that you designated in the GAmain.py code file.
+All results files generated will be in your deliverables folder that you designated in the GAmain.py code file.

 Step 7. play with it.
 Lastly, there is a code file, GAinference.py, that will perform inference on any png file that you give it.
-Edit "folder_prefix" to the location where you extracted the code earlier (not the data).
+Edit "folder_prefix" to point to the location where you extracted the code earlier (not the data).
 This folder contains a few images from the project, plus a few stray images.
 You could add your own png files there too.

 Setting up the weights file.
 There are two options with the weights file.
 You can use the weights file that you created in Step 5, or you can use the weights file from the Georgia Project on GitHub here:  [weights file](https://github.com/KatherineMossDeveloper/The-Georgia-Project/releases/download/v1.2.0/GAweights.h5).